SSWConsulting/SSW.Rules.Content/rules/cross-approvals/rule.md

 Tasks that require 1 approval are usually well-documented, routine processes.
 In that case, the standard acts as the second approver since it is assumed that it has been followed.

-A routine leave request is an example of a task that might require 1 approval.
+Example: A routine leave request

 ##### Number of Approvals: 2